 BTUs are an acronym that can be defined as British Thermal Unit (BTU).
 This acronym is used globally, not just within a single geographic country such as the United Kingdom (UK).

-Another example, in our normal lives at home, we try to have a daily calorie count to assist with measuring food intake and its impact on our health.
+Another example, is in our normal lives at home, we try to have a daily calorie count to assist with measuring food intake and its impact on our health.

-When counting calories, we keep track of energy we put into our bodies — we also measure by our body weight.
+When counting calories, we keep track of the energy we put into our bodies — we also measure by our body weight.
 When counting BTUs, we keep track of how much energy the electric fireplace or appliance can process heat in the room — this can include square feet.

 The British Thermal Unit is a way of measuring thermal energy and it could be leveraged to assist with measuring with energy efficiency, as needed.
 A single BTU is the amount of energy required to increase the temperature of one pound of water by one degree Fahrenheit at sea level.